Sherelle-S/java-rest-api-assessment-Sherelle-S/src/main/java/com/cbfacademy/apiassessment/USERGUIDE.md

-The purpose of the watchlist API is to build a watchlist where the user is able to have a build a list of stocks that they are interested in using full CRUD capabilities. the user will be able to add a stock its current price and if it is part of their current inventory/how many units.
-Or if they are just thinking about the stock option.

 # **Watchlist API User Guide**

 welcome to the watchlist API, this user guide will help you to understand how to use the watchlist API.